clashi5050/3-Tier-Web-Application/README.md

 Business Value: "A fault-tolerant, microservices-based architecture ensuring zero direct database exposure to the public internet."

+Build this locally on your machine using Docker Desktop

 How to run: docker-compose up -d.

 URL: http://localhost